cairo-book/cairo-book/src/ch99-01-05-02-component-dependencies.md

 Now that we have made our `impl` depend on the `Ownable` component, we can access its functions, storage, and events within the implementation block.
 To bring the `Ownable` component into scope, we have two choices, depending on whether we intend to mutate the state of the `Ownable` component or not.
 If we want to access the state of the `Ownable` component without mutating it, we use the `get_dep_component!` macro.
 If we want to mutate the state of the `Ownable` component (for example, change the current owner), we use the `get_dep_component_mut!` macro.
-Both macros take two arguments: the first is `self`, representing the state of the component using the dependency, and the second is the component to access.
+Both macros take two arguments: the first is `self`, either as a snapshot or by reference depending on mutability, representing the state of the component using the dependency, and the second is the component to access.

 ```rust
 {{#include ../listings/ch99-starknet-smart-contracts/components/listing_01_component_dep/src/counter.cairo:increment}}